supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L03_Configuring_Agent_Pools_and_Understanding_Pipeline_Styles.md

 In this task, you will configure your lab Virtual Machine as an Azure DevOps self-hosting agent and use it to run a build pipeline.

-1. Within the Lab Virtual machine (Lab VM) or your own computer, start a web browser, navigate to [the Azure DevOps portal](https://dev.azure.com) and sign in by using the Microsoft account associated with your Azure DevOps organization.

-  > **Note**: The Lab Virtual machine should have all necessary prerequisite software installed.
-If you are installing on your own computer, you will need to install .NET 8 SDKs or higher necessary to build the demo project.
-See [Download .NET](https://dotnet.microsoft.com/download/dotnet).

 1. In the Azure DevOps portal, in the upper right corner of the Azure DevOps page, click the **User settings** icon, in the dropdown menu, click **Personal access tokens**.

      ![Azure DevOps](images/az-400-lab3-4.png)